 Role of International and Local Standards in Procurement Audits

 International Auditing and Assurance Standards Board (IAASB) is an independent standard setting body that serves the public interest by setting high-quality international standards for auditing, assurance, and other related standards, and by facilitating the convergence of international and national auditing and assurance standards.
-In doing so, the IAASB enhances the quality and consistency of practice throughout the world and strengthens public confidence in the global auditing and assurance profession.
+In doing so, the IAASB enhances the quality and consistency of practice throughout the world and strengthens public confidence in the global auditing and assurance proffession.

 The IAASB issues a number of other international standards, in addition to ISAs.
 The table below sets out these standards, including ISAs, and when they are to be applied.